11 out-of-this-world facts about 'The Outer Limits'

 Many monsters were recycled on 'Star Trek.'

 After The Outer Limits ended in 1965, many of the cast and crew went on to work for Star Trek.
 And that includes some of the fantastic monsters.
 The massive "microbe beast" seen in the final episode, "The Probe," went on to become the Horta in "The Devil in the Dark."
 That's him pictured here.
 A couple Outer Limits creatures can be spotted in cages in the pilot episode "The Cage."
-Oh, and the technique used to make the pointy ears in "The Sixth Finger" would go great use in Star Trek.
+Oh, and the technique used to make the pointy ears in "The Sixth Finger" would go to great use in Star Trek.

 Shatner and Nimoy appeared on 'The Outer Limits,' too.